MirrorsAndMisdirections/FastFlowTransform/docs/examples/Incremental_Demo.md

 #  Incremental, Delta & Iceberg Demo

-This example project shows how to use **incremental models** and **Delta-/Iceberg-style merges** in FastFlowTransform across DuckDB, Postgres and Databricks Spark (Parquet, Delta & Iceberg).
+This example project shows how to use **incremental models** and **Delta-/Iceberg-style merges** in FastFlowTransform across DuckDB, Postgres, Databricks Spark (Parquet, Delta & Iceberg), and BigQuery (pandas or BigFrames).

 It is intentionally small and self-contained so you can copy/paste patterns into your own project.